-- Your company improves health or educational outcomes, protects the environment, facilitates financial empowerment, or supports social causes directly, especially when benefits accrue to disadvantaged groups in our society.
+- Your company improves health or educational outcomes, protects the environment, facilitates financial empowerment, supports underprivileged groups, especially when benefits from any of these accrue to disadvantaged groups in our society.

 Suggestions for a Successful Application

-You might assume that social-impact investors will be satisfied with a lessor financial return than investors can earn in other angel networks.
+You might assume that social-impact investors will be satisfied with a lesser financial return than investors can earn in other angel networks.
 After all, supporting social-good reminds us of philanthropy.
 The Southwest Angel Network believes that in order to have the biggest social impact, it needs to attract the largest possible number of angels.
 How do we do that?
-By combining significant social-impact and strong business results.
+By combining significant social impact and strong business results.

 In order for your company to be successful in raising funds from us, you must convince the investors of two major things:

 - Your primary business mission is to address a significant societal challenge.

 - Your business has a convincing path to profitability.
 Among the important factors leading to profitability is the fact you solve a truly significant or painful problem for customers who have a budget to pay for a solution to that problem.
 Your potential customers respond to your company with “we must buy your solution“.
 A “nice to have” response is not generally fundable.
 Don’t confuse paying customers with impact beneficiaries.
 They may be different.

 Your pitch deck should closely follow the Investor Presentation Outline.